C# IntelliSense is available when coding in the editor, and while debugging in the Immediate mode command window.

 The completion list does not display all extension methods for String objects.

 Extension methods use a different icon than instance methods.
-For a listing of list icons, see Class View and Object Browser icons.
+For a list icon reference guide, see Class View and Object Browser icons.
 When an instance method and extension method with the same name are both in scope, the completion list displays the extension method icon.

 Filtered completion lists